Ruby Beach: Olympic Park’s coastal gem - Travel Eat Enjoy Repeat

 Ruby Beach is a real coastal gem on the Olympic Peninsula.
 No matter the weather, Ruby Beach is a must when visiting Olympic National Park.

 Ruby Beach is one of the most breathtaking coastal places to visit in Washington.
 It is known for its dramatic sea stacks, rugged shoreline, and abundant tide pools.
-The beach gets its name from the reddish-colored sand found in certain areas which only adds to its distinctive charm.
+The beach gets its name from the reddish-colored sand found in certain areas, which only adds to its distinctive charm.

 The most beautiful parts are the numerous driftwood formations, striking rocks that emerge from the ocean, and the constantly changing tides.
 It’s so calming to just sit there and watch the birds and the ocean.